This page may contain affiliate links. Learn More.

 Sweet peppers or bell peppers hurt my stomach and Mr. Kent doesn’t like them.
 They aren’t a real hit with the kids either, so we don’t grow them.
 We use our garden space to grow hot peppers which Mr. Kent and many of the daycare parents LOVE.
+Recipes like these Jalapeno Cheddar Biscuits are a big hit!

 I like growing them because there are so many different kinds and it’s interesting.
 I love how pretty sweet peppers and hot peppers are on the plant.

+Sweet and hot peppers are in the nightshade family.
+You don’t want to grow them with your other nightshades, so plant them far away from tomatoes, potatoes, and eggplant.
 Both sweet and hot peppers are full of great nutrition and can be added to a variety of dishes.
 They are also very colorful so they make your dishes look great.

-Peppers, like tomatoes, will grow more roots if you plant them deeply in the ground.
+Hot peppers and sweet peppers, like tomatoes, will grow more roots if you plant them deeply in the ground.
 Bury half of your plant in the soil for a sturdier plant that is less likely to blow over in the wind.

 Our last frost date in Northeast Oklahoma is April 15, so I wait until May 1 to put out our tomato and pepper plants.